 To ensure the correct adhesion of the first layer to the printing surface, it is recommended to reduce this speed to 0%

 This is the height where the fans change to normal speed from the initial fan speed.
-Increasing this height has the advantage of improving adhesion to the printing surface but it can lead to the appearance of oozing on the piece.
-With a height of 0.8mm it is enough.
+Increasing this height has the advantage of improving adhesion to the printing surface but it can also lead to the appearance of oozing on the piece.
+A height of 0.8mm is sufficient

 Determines the minimum time that a layer should be printed.
-If a layer takes less than this value, the printer reduces the speed to achieve the minimum layer time.
+If a layer takes less time than inputted value, the printer reduces the speed to achieve the minimum layer time.
 This allows the printed material to cool down properly before printing the next layer.

-This is the minimum speed where the printer is forced to print.
-In this way, the correct material flow is maintained and the printing result is not compromised.
+This is the minimum speed that the printer is required to print.
+This way, the correct material flow is maintained and the printing result is not compromised.

 Enabling this setting allows the head to move away from the piece during the printing process.
 This occurs when the minimum layer time is not reached, even when printing at the minimum speed.